EricLambrecht/react-timing-hooks/docs/intervals-api/useCounter.md

 # useCounter

-Use this hook if you want to have a customizable counter that changes a value by `settings.stepSize` every `settings.interval` milliseconds.
+Use this hook if you want to have a customizable counter that changes a value by a certain amount (`settings.stepSize`) every x  milliseconds (`settings.interval`).
 A start value (`settings.start`) can also be defined.

 **Note**: By default, the counter is _stopped_ on mount and has to be started manually.
 If you want the counter to start immediately on mount, use `options.startOnMount`.